-There were 188 accidents in each of 2015 and 2016, 119 in 2017, 125 in 2018, and 118 in 2019.
+There were 188 accidents in 2015 and 2016, 119 in 2017, 125 in 2018, and 118 in 2019.
 Similarly, the number of fatal helicopter accidents each year has also declined.
 In recent history, the number of deadly accidents peaked at 43 in 1985.

-Since then, there has been a slow decline in the number if fatal helicopter accidents.
-In recent years, the number of fatal helicopter accidents has dropped to below an average of about 20 per year.
+Since then, there has been a slow decline in fatal helicopter accidents.
+The number of fatal helicopter accidents has dropped below an average of about 20 per year.

-The number of deadly accidents totaled: 20 in 2014, 19 in 2015, 17 in both 2016 and 2017, 23 in 2018, and 24 in 2019.
+The number of deadly accidents totaled: 20 in 2014, 19 in 2015, 17 in 2016 and 2017, 23 in 2018, and 24 in 2019.

 Like any other aircraft, helicopter passengers should take special safety precautions during the flight.
 The pilot must conduct pre-take-off and prelanding briefings.

-- The proper use and operation of seatbelts for takeoff, during the flight, and landing.
+About the proper use and operation of seatbelts for takeoff, during the flight, and landing.

 For overwater flights, the location and use of flotation gear and other survival equipment.

 How and when to abandon the helicopter if ditching becomes necessary.

-No one plans to have an accident, but sometimes great lawyers can help cover your medical expenses upfront assuming you survive.
+No one plans to have an accident, but sometimes great lawyers can help cover your medical expenses upfront, assuming you survive.
 Beware and tread lightly around helicopters.